kawankoding/laravel-fcm/readme.md

 ## Sending different payloads

 This packages uses a singleton pattern for the `Fcm` facade and `fcm()` helper.
-If you want to send diffent payloads to Firebase in the same request you have to use use the `Kawankoding\Fcm\Fcm` class directly:
+If you want to send different payloads to Firebase in the same request you have to use use the `Kawankoding\Fcm\Fcm` class directly:

 ```php
 use Kawankoding\Fcm\Fcm;